 - Add all ingredients, except the chocolate chips and powdered sugar, to the bowl of a food processor.
 Process until smooth, stopping occasionally to scrape down the sides as necessary.

 - Remove the blade and set aside.
 Add the chocolate chips to the batter and gently stir to incorporate.

-- Sprinkle with powdered sugar if desired.
+- Once the brownies are completely cool, sprinkle with powdered sugar, if desired.

 Nutrition facts calculated without the powdered sugar topping.

 Nutrition values are calculated using online calculators and are estimates only.
 Please verify using your own data.